fridalannerstrom/dogsitter/README.md

 ## Testing

-All bugs discovered during the course of this project are reported in the Issues tab on GitHub.
-I wanted to get a head start on using this feature, so I decided to test it out right away! 🤓

 ### Code validation

 I have validated my HTML code using **[HTML W3C Validator](https://validator.w3.org/)** and CSS code using **[CSS Jigsaw Validator](https://validator.w3.org/)**